Clean Up the Mess: Addressing Data Pollution in Cryptocurrency Abuse Reporting Services: Abuse Type Taxonomy and Ground Truth

-We build an initial taxonomy by manually labeling \numgtinitial descriptions.
-To select these descriptions, we split the 287K reports in the \ba dataset per year of the report (excluding 2017 since it only has 14 reports) and the six \ba types in Table~\ref{tab:batypes}.
-This produces 35 buckets: one per year (from 2018 to 2023) and abuse type (except Sextortion in 2018, since it was introduced in 2019).
-Then, we randomly select 5 unique descriptions from each bucket, avoiding duplicates.
+Since we cannot manually examine the \numdescriptions \ba descriptions, we design a two-step approach to build our taxonomy in Figure~\ref{fig:taxonomy} and the GT datasets in Table~\ref{tab:gt}.
+First, we manually analyze \numgtinitial descriptions to produce an initial GT (gt\_initial) with its corresponding initial taxonomy.
+This step identifes the 16 abuse types in white in Figure~\ref{fig:taxonomy}.
+Then, we cluster the 224K descriptions by the similarity of their text and manually label a fraction of the clusters.
+The cluster analysis identifies 5 additional prevalent abuse types not in gt\_initial, which we add to the taxonomy (light gray nodes in Figure~\ref{fig:taxonomy}).
+It also produces a larger GT (gt\_final) with \numgtfinal descriptions.

-Two analysts manually classify each of the \numgtinitial descriptions by reading their text and freely assigning labels to the descriptions based on their experience.
-After completing the first round of labeling, the analysts discussed the selected labels normalizing their names and merging duplicates coming up with the 14 abuse types in white in Figure~\ref{fig:taxonomy}.
-Thus, despite the small number of descriptions in the initial ground truth, this analysis already identifies 14 out of the 19 entries in the final taxonomy.
-Then, the analysts performed a second joint labeling round to assign one of the 14 identified abuse types to the \numgtinitial descriptions.
-This step produces the initial ground truth (gt\_initial) with \numgtinitial labeled descriptions.
+\paragraph{Initial ground truth and taxonomy.} We built an initial taxonomy by manually labeling \numgtinitial descriptions.
+To select these descriptions, we split the 287K reports in the \ba dataset per year of the report and the six BA types, producing 35 buckets: one per year (from 2018 to 2023) and abuse type (except for Sextortion in 2018 since it was created in 2019).
+Then, we randomly selected 5 unique descriptions from each bucket, avoiding duplicates.
+Two analysts manually classified each of the \numgtinitial descriptions by reading their text and freely assigning labels to the descriptions based on their experience.
+After completing the first labeling round, the analysts discussed the selected labels, normalized their names, and merged duplicates, coming up with the 16 abuse types in white in Figure~\ref{fig:taxonomy}.
+Thus, despite the small number of descriptions in gt\_initial, this analysis identifies 16 out of the 22 entries in the final taxonomy.
+Then, the analysts performed a second joint labeling round to assign one of the 16 identified abuse types to the \numgtinitial descriptions.